Rahad-Ullah/Yummy/README.md

 - **Recipe Discovery:**
   Users can browse through a wide collection of recipes, filter by categories, and search by keywords.

-- **Favorites and Bookmarks:**
-  Users can save their favorite recipes for easy access later.

 - **Ratings and Reviews:**
   Users can leave reviews and ratings on recipes to share their experiences and feedback with others.